Samupietila/MobiilisovellusProjekti/documentation/README.md

 * Purpose of the application

-  * *Guess My Doodle* is a multiplayer Android app where one player draws a randomly generated word and the other tries to guess it.
-The goal is to provide a fun and collaborative experience using creative drawing and Bluetooth-based interaction.
+* *Guess My Doodle is a two-player Android game where one player draws a randomly generated word, and the other tries to guess it.
+The game is designed to offer a fun and collaborative experience through creative drawing and real-time Bluetooth communication between two nearby devices.
 * Target audience

   * Android users interested in casual, creative multiplayer games.